Note: This manual applies to the Receiver Instrument bundled with LWDAQ 10.4.9+.

 specify internet addres and driver socket for readout.

-|A3038||Animal Location Tracker||16||SCT receiver and tracker, in production, on-board channel selection
+|A3038||Animal Location Tracker||16||SCT receiver and tracker, in production, on-board channel selection,

-supported, specify internet addres only for readout.
+specify internet addresd only for readout.

 A sequence of messages with the same channel number is a signal.
 Signals are generated by devices like Subcutaneous Transmitters (SCTs), Implantable Stimulators (ISS), and Implantable Inertial Sensors (IIS).
 These devices transmit their messages with microwaves that the data receiver picks up with its antennas.
-The Receiver Instrument makes contact with the data receiver over ethernet.
-Some data receivers provide a direct power-over-ethernet (PoE) connection, others require that we use a LWDAQ Driver as an intermediary between ethernet and the receiver.
+The Receiver Instrument makes contact with the data receiver over Ethernet.
+Some data receivers provide a direct Power-over-Ethernet (PoE) connection, others require that we use a LWDAQ Driver as an intermediary between Ethernet and the receiver.
 We specify an internet protocol (IP ) sddress with daq_ip_addr.
 We specify a driver socket number, if required, with daq_driver_socket.
 When we press Reset and Configure and the Receiver Instrument connects to the data receiver, determines its type and firmware version number.
 The receiver type allows the Receiver Instrument to set the payload automatically in payload_length.
 The payload, if it exists, will carry additional information that is synchronous with sample value and associated with the same channel number.

 Example: The Animal Location Tracker (A3038) payload is sixteen bytes.
 The channel number and sample value are generated by an SCT over the tracker platform.
 The first fifteen payload bytes are the microwave power received from the SCT during its transmission by each of fifteen antenna coils arranged in a grid.
-The sixteenth byte is the power received by an auxilliary detector that may or may not be connected to an external antenna.
+The sixteenth byte is the power received by an auxiliary detector that may or may not be connected to an external antenna.